California Fires Signal Need for Climate Action

 If these proposals were to make it into the final bill, they would change the way that our national forests are currently managed, pushing aside science and public input to push forward timber industry interests above the interests of communities, recreation and ecology.
 Provisions in the House bill that aim to fast-track commercial logging and road building could increase fire risk and create additional dangers for surrounding communities, such as erosion and mudslides.

 Zinke’s false assertion that large-scale logging is our best fire prevention strategy hasn’t been the only attempt by the Trump administration to use the deadly California wildfires to misinform the American public.
-Last week, President Trump tweeted incorrectly that firefighters faced a shortage of water in what appeared to be an effort to insert himself into debates over how best to allocate the state’s water.
+President Trump tweeted on Nov.
+10 that there is no reason for the fires except "gross mismanagement of the forests."
+He went on to threaten to end federal government expenditures tied to wildfires.
+California Professional Firefighters called the tweet "dangerously wrong."

 All of this is nothing new for Zinke and the Trump administration, which continues to wage an all-out campaign to subvert science and deny the existence of climate change.
 For the tens of thousands of people forced to evacuate their homes, and the many firefighters who are risking their lives, climate change is very real.
 They are counting on us to fight for wildfire risk reduction strategies that address the real reasons these fires are burning — before it’s too late.